 A 40-year home loan works in much the same way as any other home loan, really – you’re just paying off the loan slower, which means your repayments are smaller.

-But because you’re paying off the loan over a longer time period, the interest has more time to accumulate.
+But with the debt stretched out over a longer time period, you'll be racking up significantly more interest on that debt.
 So the short-term savings you may make on the monthly repayments is likely to be negated by the extra interest you’ll pay over the life of the 40-year loan versus a 30-year loan, as demonstrated below.

 |30-year home loan||40-year home loan|